Guest Perspective: Free Press, Diversity and the Digital Age

 It’s a lot of fun to be that wrong person.

-Mark Trahant is editor of Indian Country Today.
+Mark Trahant is editor-at-large of Indian Country Today.
 He is a citizen of the Shoshone-Bannock Tribes of Idaho.
 He is a member of the American Academy of Arts and Sciences.

 Support the Freedom Forum’s First Amendment mission by Dec 31st and double your impact.